NorthernChicken/MineInstall-win/README.md

 # Changing Minecraft version
 This script automatically installs the latest version of Minecraft.
 If you want to use a different version or use a modded server (paper, spigot, etc.) you have to change the "$server_link" variable to the URL of the server.jar download.

-# Known Issues
-1. The script automates accepting the Eula, but server.jar doesn't recognize this on Windows except if the Eula is accepted manually.
-Trying to find a workaround.
-2. Uninstall script may throw an error saying that the directory is in use.